|

 her at the cottage.

-"Just a moment!" called Eowyn.
+"Just a moment," called Eowyn.
 She dragged herself

 off the bed and hobbled towards the door.
-It is not just my feet
+It is not just my

-too.
+away, too.
 Gods, if old age feels like this, let me die young.

 She opened the door.
 "Eomer," she said.
 "What